 While our office has seen many examples of how our students have been protected by this law, we are also familiar with the frustration that parents feel when they contact our office concerning their student(s) and we are unable to give them the information they desire.
 Even if a parent is the one who pays the bill, we are still bound by the provisions of FERPA.
 Please understand that our desire is to be helpful, but we must abide by federal law.

 Students may set up their parents, spouses, or anyone else as an authorized user in myDrake by going to the Student Account and Financial Aid section and selecting Make a Payment.
 Our office will be happy to assist any student needing help in setting up an authorized user.

 Authorized users have the ability to view student account information online, set up payment plans and make payments online, and view 1098-T forms for the student.

 If you have more than one student at Drake University, each student will have to set you up separately as an authorized user.

-Please remember that although your student may give you his/her personal login and password this does not make you an authorized user under the provisions of FERPA.
+Please remember that although your student may give you their personal login and password this does not make you an authorized user under the provisions of FERPA.